haha150/haha150.github.io/wTesla/index.md

 ## Disclaimer

 This app is not endorsed by Tesla Inc. Use at your own risk.
 No guarantee of proper function is given.
-Only you are responsible for any changes to your car caused by using this app.
+Only you are responsible for any changes to your vehicle caused by using this app.

 ## Some screenshots: